LuckyLin/fluency03.github.io/_posts/2016-07-11-scala-study-note-3.md

 ## Functional Style

-When I started to study Scala, such a functional programming language was very new to me and it was very hard to me, who has been programming using Java and C/C++ for a long time.
+When I started to study Scala, such a functional programming language was very new to me and it was very hard as well since I has been programming under imperative background using Java and C/C++ for a long time.
 Even now, I am still not completely clear about the functional style.
-I have been trying very hard to grasp the core ideas behind it, which, of course, will require me to make lots of efforts on looking through various materials and asking many questions.
-I believe that learning to program in a functional style will not only make me a better Scala programmer but also expand my horizons and make me a better programmer in general.
+I have been trying very hard to grasp the core ideas behind it, which, of course, requires me to make lots of efforts on looking through various materials and asking many questions.
+I believe that learning to program in a functional style will expand my horizons in a great extent and make me a better programmer in general.
 Even though imperative style is allowed in Scala, more functional style is definitely encouraged.

 <!-- The first step is to recognize the difference between the two styles in code.
 One telltale sign is that if code contains any vars, it is probably in an imperative style.
 If the code contains no vars at all — i.e., it contains only vals — it is probably in a functional style.
 One way to move towards a functional style, therefore, is to try to program without vars. -->